MythicStack/Python-Security-Tool-Database/README.md

 - [sherlock](https://github.com/sherlock-project/sherlock) - Best broad social media hunter I've used by far.
 So simple a caveman could do it.
 - [SpiderFoot](https://github.com/smicallef/spiderfoot) - Easily the coolest OSINT tool on the list, it would be first if I wasn't trying to keep this thing alphabetical.
 Its perks are too numerous to outline here, go to their page.
 - [theHarvester](https://github.com/laramies/theHarvester) - Jack of Most Trades OSINT tool maintained by a bunch of people.
 Often Updated and might as well be a household name.
 It's well-rounded and efficient.
 What more could you ask for?
+- [whoisrecon](https://github.com/MythicStack/whoisrecon) - Shameless self-plug, this is a pretty useful tool I cooked up that lets you use CLI to query a WHOIS archive for historical data and find related domains from wildcard support searches of emails, organizations, and more!

 ##### Networking